 Non custodial parent moving out of the state

-A non-custodial parent can move out of state anytime, but without relocation of the children.
+A non custodial parent can move out of state anytime but without relocation of the children.
 The child visitation schedule will need to be adjusted as well.
-If the non-custodian parent that moved away was under supervised visitation because the child abuse, drug abuse or prohibited to take the children out of the state for any other reasons, he or she will need to come to California State to visit the children.
+If the non-custodial parent that moved away was under supervised visitation because the child abuse, drug abuse, or prohibited to take the children out of the state for any other reasons, he or she will need to come to California State to visit the children.

 One important factor a judge will consider is how much time did each parent spend with children for the last year or a couple of years.
 If the judge says the mother has entitled to 80% and the father 20%, but for the last year the children spend half of the time with each parent, the court would not favor relocation with the children.